 Other earlier positions include a Scientific Affairs management role at QIAGEN GmBH, overseeing worldwide clinical collaborative studies in both academia and industry and the inception of QIAGEN’s first offices in Asia.

 Dr. Paumen obtained his PhD from Johannes-Gutenberg University, Germany and researched on Programmed Cell Death at the German Cancer Research Centre and Kyoto University, Faculty of Medicine, Japan.

 Chief Operating Officer

-Dr. Bhagat received his MS (2006) and PhD (2009) in Electrical Engineering from the University of Cincinnati, USA.
-Following his degree he held Post-doctoral Associate position at Massachusetts Institute of Technology, USA prior to moving to Singapore.
-Before joining Clearbridge, Dr. Bhagat worked as a Research Scientist in the newly formed Biosystems and Micromechanics (BioSyM) group at the Singapore-MIT Alliance for Research and Technology (SMART) Centre, Singapore.
+Ali received his MS (2006) and PhD (2009) in Electrical Engineering from the University of Cincinnati, USA.
+Following his degree, he held Associate Scientist position at Massachusetts Institute of Technology (MIT), USA.
+Before joining Clearbridge, Ali worked as a Research Scientist in the newly formed Biosystems and Micromechanics (BioSyM) group at the Singapore-MIT Alliance for Research and Technology (SMART) Centre, Singapore.

 Senior Director, Strategic Development

 Junquan leads design translation and product commercialisation for Clearbridge BioMedics.
 He directs product design, engineering and software development initiatives to meet both commercially-ready products and international regulatory standards, relevant to clinicians and pathology laboratories dedicated to cancer diagnostics.